 Welcome to the Dual Enrollment Biology website.
-Our program supports and offers freshman level Biology I (1450) and Biology II (1750), and Environmental Science (BIOL 1330) for high school students enrolled in corresponding Advanced Placement (AP) classes.
-Participating high schools have approved college level adjunct instructors that teach high school AP Biology/Environmental Science at the college level.
+Our program supports and offers freshman level Biology I (BIOL 1450) and Biology II (BIOL 1750), and Environmental Biology (BIOL 1330) for high school students enrolled in corresponding Advanced Placement (AP) classes.
+Participating high schools have approved adjunct instructors that teach high school AP Biology/Environmental Science at the college level.
 This gives students in high school the opportunity to earn up to 10 college credit hours for AP Biology and/or 3 credit hours for AP Environmental Science through the Department of Biology at UNO.
 Listed below are further benefits for members of the Dual Enrollment program.

 Welcome Biology Teachers and Students!

 There are many different career fields in science and many types of scientists.
 The video below features UNO Biology professors specializing in a variety of teaching and research interests.

 Vernier lab equipment and experiment outreach into high school classrooms

 Star Tours of scientific laboratories in the Department of Biology, UNO

 Case by case review for teacher scholarships relevant to completing a Masters program to meet 18 credit hour criteria for Department of Biology Dual Enrollment approval

 Classroom equipment provision by application and available budget allowance